 Be prepared to speak lots of French at meal time!

-The weather in July should be quite warm, but it can also be rainy so come prepared.
+The weather in July should be quite warm, but it can also be rainy so come prepared for all weathers.

 Between €10-20 is the recommended amount for the trip.
 Money must already be in Euros and should be kept in a purse or wallet clearly labelled with your name.
 You will be responsible for your money throughout the trip.
 There may be opportunities to buy an ice-cream and/or some small souvenirs when in town.
 There will not be a tuck shop on site.
 Maison Claire Fontaine also sell their own souvenirs/merchandise, should you wish to purchase something.